 Credit Card Offers That Pass My Test

-Just to prove that I’m not chasing unicorns with these four rules – here are two credit card offers that pass my test, plus one more that also fits the bill:
+Just to prove that I’m not chasing unicorns with these four rules – here is one credit card offer that passes my test, plus one more that also fits the bill:

 American Express Gold Rewards Card